sodonnel/rocksdb-benchmark/readme.md

 BenchmarkDirectoryWalk.walkRandomDirectory:·gc.alloc.rate.norm        PROTO  thrpt   20  14704.013 ±    0.001    B/op
 ```

-Flatbuffers seem to be slightly faster and also allocate less memory in the JVM overall.
+Flatbuffers seem to be slightly faster and also allocates less memory in the JVM overall.

 ### Flame Charts